MatusOllah/gophengine/docs/BUILDING.md

 ### 🪟 Windows

 1. Install [Go](https://go.dev) (version go1.22.0 or later).
 2. Install a C Compiler.
-The easiest way to install a C Compiler on Windows is to use something like [MSYS2](https://www.msys2.org/), [TDM-GCC](https://jmeubank.github.io/tdm-gcc/download/) or [w64devkit](https://github.com/skeeto/w64devkit) (MSVC isn't supported yet).
+The easiest way to install a C Compiler on Windows is to use something like [MSYS2](https://www.msys2.org/), [TDM-GCC](https://jmeubank.github.io/tdm-gcc/download/) or [w64devkit](https://github.com/skeeto/w64devkit) (MSVC isn't supported).
 3. On Windows the graphics driver will already be installed, but it is recommended to ensure they are up to date.

 #### Steps for installing with MSYS2 (recommended)